muhammadanas0716/LeetCodeTorture/README.md

 # LeetCode Torture
-Some LeetCode problems I solve for fun.
-No, it pure torture.
+Some LeetCode problems I have solved for fun.
+No, it's pure torture.

-Here are some of the LeetCode Problems I now started solving.
-I try to solve atleast one problem a day and I thought maybe some of you would benifit from the solutions and I started uploading them here!
+Here are some of the LeetCode Problems that I have now started solving.
+I try to solve atleast one problem a day and I thought maybe some of you would benefit from the solutions thats why I started uploading them here.
+Enjoy!

 ### Files Description